nostrband/nwc-enclaved-utils/README.md

 > Let's create a web single page app on js so that users could create a lightning network wallet for themselves.
 We will use nwc-enclaved-utils library to create wallets.
 The app should have a title "Create a lightning wallet with one click".
 Then a button Create wallet, it should use nwc-enclaved-utils to create a wallet.
 After wallet is created it should display a readonly box under the button, named "NWC connection string" and display the nwcstring there, with a "copy to clipboard" button at the right.
 Next it should display a readonly input called "LN address" with lnAddress displayed there and a similar copy to clipboard button.
 Read the documentation at https://github.com/nostrband/nwc-enclaved-utils first to understand how to use the library.
 Use minimalistic simple UI components and plain html/js if possible.
 You only have one shot at it, do not ask questions, try to finish everything in one pass and deliver a working product.

+## Wallet Service Discovery

+Wallet services can be discovered using `discoverWalletServices` function, to learn more about safety and validation of services read [NECs](https://github.com/nostrband/necs)